NEW! Dr. Josh Packard in a Webinar-on-Demand

 A Webinar for Faith Leaders

-Create a thriving environment within your organization that gives young people a sense of belonging, even amid chaotic or uncertain times.
+Create a thriving environment within your organization that gives young people a sense of belonging, even amid uncertain times.

 Stay-at-home orders didn’t create isolation, but accelerated what was already a concern.
 These new realities confirm what Springtide research has been showing, namely, that it’s time for faith leaders to pivot from programming and start leading with relationships, especially when it comes to young people.